 Together with the Pechiguera and Punta Martino Lighthouse, Faro del Toston marks the Strait of La Bocaina, the strait that separates the island of Fuerteventura from Lanzarote.

-Initially the lighthouse del Toston, was characterized by its fixed white light, with a range of only 9 nautical miles and the light was provided by an oil lamp.
-It has gone thorough several renovations since it was built, since the height of just under 10 m has provided insufficient and it had a lot of work done, and now it reaches at 30 m high.
+Initially, the lighthouse del Toston was characterized by its fixed white light, with a range of only 9 nautical miles and the light was provided by an oil lamp.
+It has gone through several renovations since it was built since the height of just under 10 m has provided insufficient and it had a lot of work done, and now it reaches at 30 m high.
 In its current form, the tower began operating in 1986, with a white flashlight, a cycle of 8 seconds and a range of 14 nautical miles.

 Faro del Toston houses today the Traditional Fishing Museum (Museo de pesca tradicional)